Tips for Baking at High Altitude

 So, stick to recipes that have been developed, baked, and tested at high altitude.
 All the recipes on my blog have been tested and baked many times at 8,000 feet.
 So, they work at 8,000 feet and anywhere in between!
 Check out my Cake & Cupcake recipes, and be sure to check the Notes at the bottom of the recipe for high altitude baking times.

-A tool I highly recommend for baking cakes at high altitude is Cake Strips.
-If you are unfamiliar, Cake Strips are strips of fabric that go around the cake pans.
-Check out these Cake Strips and get some if you bake cake often at high altitude.
+A tool I highly recommend for baking cakes at high altitude is cake strips.
+If you are unfamiliar, cake strips are strips of fabric that go around the cake pans.
+They help the cake rise more evenly!

 Tips for Baking Cookies at High Altitude